embo-press/matchpub/README.md

     matchpub_1  | INFO - checking INBOX.matchpub
     matchpub_1  | INFO - INBOX.matchpub contains 4 messages, 0 recent.
     matchpub_1  | INFO - server entered idle mode.

-Alternatively run a scan from the command line.
-It can be convenient to do this from a tmux session:

-    docker-compose run --rm matchpub bash
-    python -m src.scan /data/to/ejp_report.xls> /results/to/result/> # use --no_citations to prevent inclusion of citation data.

-To obtain debug-level information run the scan with `-D` option.

-In addition to the specified `<result>.xlsx` file, MatchPub will save a `<result>-not-found.xlsx> file` with the list of papers that could not be matched.
-Graphical reports will be saved in `/reports`.

 ## Settings